World's largest pilots' union asks US to improve cockpit procedures for Boeing 737 MAX

 In both crashes, pilots grappled with Boeing's flawed MCAS flight control system, which repeatedly forced down the jet's nose, and multiple audio and visual warnings that included the rapid and noisy rattling of their control column known as "stick shaker" and excess speed.

-The proposals, which include recommendations for pilots during emergency situations, come during a U.S.-led gathering of regulators in the UK for a training review of the MAX.
+The proposals, which include recommendations for pilots during emergency situations, came during a US-led gathering of regulators in the UK for a training review of the MAX.

 While the FAA is in charge of certifying the MAX, other regulators like Transport Canada and the European Union Aviation Safety Agency (EASA) could add different training requirements as part of their validation of the aircraft.